White Men Lead, Black Women Help? Benchmarking and Mitigating Language Agency Social Biases in LLMs: The Language Agency Bias Evaluation (LABE) Framework

 We experiment with both discriminative and generative models as base models for training language agency classifiers.
-For discriminative model, we experiment with BERT~\cite{DBLP:journals/corr/abs-1810-04805} and RoBERTa~\cite{DBLP:journals/corr/abs-1907-11692}.
-For generative model, we experiment with the Reinforcement Learning with Human Feedback (RLHF)-tuned Llama2 for dialogue use cases~\cite{touvron2023llama}.
-Appendix~\ref{sec:appendix-agency-classifier} provides details of training and inferencing the classifiers, in which Table~\ref{classifier-acc} reports classifier performances.
-Based on model performance on LAC dataset's test set, we choose the fine-tuned BERT model as the language agency classifier in further experiments.
+Based on performances on LAC's test set, we choose the fine-tuned BERT model as the language agency classifier in further experiments.
+Appendix~\ref{sec:appendix-lac-dataset} provides details of training and inferencing the classifiers, in which Table~\ref{classifier-acc} reports classifier performances.